ricacostt/100-days-of-code/log.md

 Getting started to create an app with React;
 Learne how to handle children in react components, conditional rendering, and how to add styling in react.
 Learnt also about immutable array methods in JS such as map(), filter(), some().

+## Day 59: November 9, 2022
+Create font checker app in React:
+Learnt useState - React Hooks functions that can be called at the top level of our components const [state, setState] = useState(initialState)